donjoo/Order_management/README.md

 A full-stack web application to streamline and automate product order management using AI-powered email parsing and scheduling.

+This system uses an AI-powered email processing backend, where a large language model (via Cohere API) is used to interpret incoming emails and update order statuses accordingly.
+It replaces manual or rule-based parsing logic with AI understanding.

 ------------------------------------------------------------

 Tech Stack